-In auditing the financial statements, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

-Our work centred on management's assessment of going concern, which is detailed in note 2 to the financial statements.
+Our work centred on management's assessment of going concern, which is detailed in note 1 to the financial statements.
 In particular we:

-- obtained management's cash flow forecasts supporting the Group's ability to trade within current banking facilities for a period of at least twelve months from the date of approval of the financial statements.
-We critically challenged the assumptions used in their preparation and considered the timing of planned non-core asset sales; - reviewed the outcome of prior year forecasts to assess management's forecasting accuracy; - reviewed correspondence with the Group's bankers confirming the Group's banking facilities; - considered the level of headroom in bank facilities based on management's cash flow forecasts and the impact of changing assumptions, particularly around timing of planned non-core asset sales; and - reviewed the adequacy of the related disclosures in the financial statements.
+- Obtained management's cash flow forecasts supporting the Company's ability to trade within current banking facilities for a period of at least twelve months from the date of approval of the financial statements.
+We critically challenged the assumptions used in their preparation and considered the timing of planned non-core asset sales; - reviewed the outcome of prior year forecasts to assess management's forecasting accuracy; - reviewed correspondence with the Company's bankers confirming the Company's banking facilities; - reviewed the Company's compliance with banking covenants; - considered the level of headroom in bank facilities based on management's cash flow forecasts and the impact of changing assumptions, particularly around timing of planned non-core asset sales; and - reviewed the adequacy of the related disclosures in the financial statements.